Founder

 In 1952 a tragic accident took the life of Pastor Jackson’s wife of 19 years.
 Shortly afterward the Lord gave him Freddie Mae Hill for his wife.
 As the church continued to grow, in 1955 a larger edifice was purchased at 212 E. 15 th St. It was renovated and dedicated to the Lord.
 During the 11-year occupancy of this location fire struck, and due to extensive damage, services were held in the home of Norman and Dorothy Batson until repairs were made.

 The church continued to grow, and a host of families begin to join.
 We are a church of families.
 In 1967 another church was purchased to accommodate the growing congregation at 3212 South Saginaw St. and was dedicated to the service of the Lord.
 After this move Pastor Jackson declared that his next stop would be “Heaven” In May 1980 he was found to be seriously ill and underwent major surgery.
 With his prayers and those of the saints he came through.
 During his long- term illness his devoted wife Mother Freddie Jackson cared for his every need.
 She never allowed him to lose his liveliness and helped him live life to the fullest.
 The Lord called him home on December 2, 1981.
-After his death, Bishop H. J. Williams the Jurisdictional Bishop of Michigan North Central Jurisdiction assumed pastorate in 1982.
+After his death, Bishop H. J. Williams the Jurisdictional Prelate of Michigan North Central Ecclesiastical Jurisdiction assumed pastorate in 1982.
 The first Founder’s Day was held September 26, 1982, the Cornerstone was laid, and the church was re-named in his honor to Jackson Memorial Temple C.O.G.I.C.

 Be a part of our story...